John Wayne Gacy: Recent identification efforts

 Facial reconstructions of the unidentified victims, released to the media in 1980.
 Depicted left to right are Body 5 (later identified as Francis Alexander), Body 9 (later identified as Timothy McCoy), Body 24 (later identified as James Haakenson), Body 19 (later identified as William Bundy), Body 21, Body 28, Body 13, Body 26, and Body 10.

 In October 2011, Cook County sheriff Thomas Dart announced that investigators, having obtained DNA profiles from the unidentified victims, were to renew their efforts to identify them.
 At a press conference Sheriff Dart stated investigators were seeking DNA samples from across the United States related to any male missing between 1970 and 1979.

 To date, the identification of three victims has been confirmed, numerous other missing youths have been ruled out as being victims of Gacy, and four unrelated cold cases dating between 1972 and 1979 have been solved.
-Updated facial reconstructions of Bodies 10 and 13 were released in 2018.
+Updated facial reconstructions of Bodies 10, 13 and 28 have since been released to the media.

 In November 2011, William Bundy was identified through DNA testing.
 Shortly after Gacy's arrest, Bundy's family had contacted his dentist in the hope of submitting his dental records for comparison with the unidentified bodies, but the records had been destroyed after his dentist had retired.
 In July 2017, 16-year-old James Haakenson was identified using DNA testing.
 Francis Wayne Alexander was identified via forensic genealogy in October 2021.

 In 2012, the DNA of Gacy and other executed Illinois inmates was entered into a national DNA database in efforts to establish potential forensic links to further unsolved murders.